geetxnshgoyal/nst-blr-students-portal/README.md

 ## 🔒 Security Note
 This application uses simple client-side authentication for demonstration purposes.
 For production use, it is highly recommended to integrate a backend service (like Firebase authentication) and move sensitive data to a secure database.

-## 🎨 Design
-Built with a modern **Glassmorphism** aesthetic, featuring:
-- Dark Mode by default
-- Blur effects and translucent panels
-- Responsive sidebar navigation
-- Smooth animations and transitions